eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 - Use `Output` to store `response body` into a variable.

 The final thing is to set our headers for the rest of our requests.
-We'll use `Set Headers` to set our token as an authorization bearer header. `Set Headers` takes arguments as regular JSON, se we can just give our token variable as a `Bearer` to an `Authorization` key.
+We'll use `Set Headers` to set our token as an authorization bearer header. `Set Headers` takes as argument a regular JSON string, se we can just give our token variable as a `Bearer` to an `Authorization` key.

 - Use `Set Headers` to give `{ "Authorization": "Bearer ${token}" }` as your headers inside your